Sign In

 What are your Windows Energy Rating?

-Our energy efficient windows are 'B' rated and is the (WER) Window Energy Rating that is required to meet part L of the building regulations.
-'B' rated windows are still very energy efficient and could save you hundreds on your house hold bills according to the (GGF) Glass and Glazing Federation).
+Our energy efficient doors are 'B' rated and is the (WER) Window Energy Rating that is required to meet part L of the building regulations.
+'B' rated products are still very energy efficient and could save you hundreds on your house hold bills according to the (GGF) Glass and Glazing Federation.

 Every material has its own unique properties.
 Glass is no exception.
 The great benefit of glass is that it is water proof and transparent, that is why people make windows out of it.
 It is also less likely to scratch unlike Perspex and styrene, which is why these more modern materials haven't replaced glass as our favourite glazing material.